We want our University to be a place of safety and respect

 We are committed to continuing to build safety, respect and inclusion in our communities.

 Sexual assault is a crime.
 It is not acceptable.
-It has no place at CSU.
+It has no place at Charles Sturt.

-We have implemented a comprehensive plan to respond to these issues, including training for our students and staff about consensual and respectful attitudes, and what to do in an emergency.
-We want you to feel empowered and informed about how to act, respond and feel supported to report on sexual assault and sexual harassment at CSU.
+We have implemented a comprehensive plan to respond to these issues, including training, specialist support and reporting options (including anonymous reporting).
+We want you to feel empowered and informed about how to act and respond if someone discloses to you and feel supported to report if you experience sexual assault and sexual harassment at Charles Sturt.

 In late 2016, university students from across Australia were invited to complete a landmark survey about their experiences and the prevalence of sexual violence in the higher education sector.
 The results of this survey, released on 1 August 2017, have helped all universities continue to improve the way we respond to and support students affected by sexual assault and sexual harassment.